Bromgard/rcblack/grammar/lesson11.md

 ## Weak Declensions

-The reason we call the declension of the above nouns strong is because they communicate strong information about their grammatical use.
+The reason we call the declensions of the above nouns strong is because they communicate strong information about their grammatical case.
 The weak nouns are called so because they communicate weak grammatical information in their formations.
 Take a look at the following weak nouns:

 ### Weak Masculine, _tími_ (time)